 North Texas Burn Rehabilitation Model System

-Data will be collected from all individuals who sustain major burn injury as defined by the ABA, are admitted to the Regional Burn Center at PMH, survive burn injury, and consent to participate.
+Data will be collected from all individuals who sustain major burn injury as defined by the ABA, are admitted to the Regional Burn Center at PHHS, survive burn injury, and consent to participate.
 All persons who meet the burn severity criteria and who consent to participate will be included regardless of racial or ethnic background, or financial status.
-All persons admitted to the Regional Burn Center at PMH will be afforded all benefits associated with the Service component of the Model System regardless of racial or ethnic background, or financial status.
+All persons admitted to the Regional Burn Center at PHHS will be afforded all benefits associated with the Service component of the Model System regardless of racial or ethnic background, or financial status.
 Based upon previous admission data it is estimated that the number of persons admitted to the Regional Burn Center will be approximately 400-450 persons per year, of whom approximately 57% will be white, 28% black, 13% Hispanic, 2% other; it is anticipated that these persons will include approximately 37% female and 63% male.
 Approximately 75-80 persons per year are expected to meet the burn severity criteria for data collection associated with the Model System's Evaluation and Research components.